pellok/ai-learner/day14.md

 * Reduce the risk of vanishing gradient
 * Increase depth of the network
 * Achieve higher accuracy in many vision applications

+### DenseNet

+2017 發表，每一層的 input 會有上面所有層的 feature map 當input

+Network Architecture

+Densely connect each layer to every other layer

+For a layer, feature maps of all preceding layers are its input

+優點：

+* Alleviate vanishing gradient
+* Strengthen feature propagation
+* Encourage feature reuse
+* Reduce the number of parameters

+channel-wise concatenation

+缺點：

+High computation cost

+more parameters per filter

+解決上面兩個問題：

+* 1x1 convolutional layer for channel\(feature map\) reduction
+* Suppose each layer produces k feature maps
+* There will be 1xk channels at the 1th convolution layer
+* Reduct to 4xk channels before producing its k feature maps
+* No pooling for map size reduction?

+做 Batch Norm 提升捲機效能

+Dense block：a few densely connected convolutional layers

+Stack dense blocks

+Insert a convolutional layer and a pooling layer into two connection blocks